 JAG (Judge Advocate General)

-JAG (the American Military acronym for Judge Advocate General) is an American adventure and legal drama television show produced by Belisarius Productions in association with Paramount Network Television and, for the show’s first season only, NBC Productions.
+JAG (the American Military acronym for Judge Advocate General) is an American adventure and legal drama television.
+Belisarius Productions produced the series in association with Paramount Network Television.
+NBC Productions produced the first season.

 The program aired on NBC in 1995 but was canceled in 1996 due to low ratings.
 The CBS network picked up the series in 1997, and the show continued to air for another nine successful seasons.
 The show aired for ten seasons and continues to run in syndication.